A creative method to explore people’s perspectives using pictures.

 - Use the start-middle-end structure

 - Like in a normal interview, make sure you use the start-middle-end structure again, even if you have to repeat what you said the first time.
 People often appreciate you explaining again what you are doing and why.
 Tell the participant you would like to discuss each picture and ask them with which picture they would like to start.
 For discussing each picture, you can use the same tips as I gave you in the interviewing chapter (the middle part).
 Whether you choose or not choose this method highly depends on the topic of your research, your time and money (it can be quite time consuming, requires a lot of coordination and developing pictures may be expensive) and what is locally acceptable.
-I have quite an extensive video lecture on PhotoVoice, you can find it on the 7Senses YouTube channel.
+I have quite an extensive video lecture on PhotoVoice, you can find it on our YouTube channel.
 My article ‘Harnessing the plurality of actor frames in social-ecological systems: ecological sanitation in Bolivia’ (2017) explains how PhotoVoice was part of my research there.

 - To analyse, you can use your interview transcripts or notes and analyse it as how you would with a normal interview.
 In addition, you can analyse the content of the pictures by clustering in themes what they made pictures of and checking for patterns or trends.